Hroerkr/workintel/README.md

 A personal work-intelligence stack.
 Two input streams — system audio (live loopback transcription) and Slack DMs — feed a local LLM that extracts task candidates, which land in a Postgres database via a containerized gRPC API.
-A triage UI lets you Include / Exclude / Remove each task, and Included tasks can be exported by email to a Trello / Jira / Atlassian board.
+A triage UI lets you Include / Exclude / Remove each task; Included tasks can be exported by email to a Trello / Jira board.

-> **Status mid-pivot.** Audio path + Whisper + local LLM intent extraction are
+> **Status (in progress).** Working today: desktop tray app, WASAPI loopback
-> working end-to-end against an in-process pipeline.
-The architecture is being
+> capture, Whisper transcription, local Phi-3.5 LLM extracting structured JSON
-> reworked to land tasks in a Postgres-backed task store fronted by a gRPC API
+> from each transcript, FFT + live transcript monitor, DPAPI-protected
-> (this section is currently being built — see `src/WorkIntel.Api/`,
+> settings dialog, WAV replay path for deterministic testing.
+The backend
-> `src/WorkIntel.Data/`, `src/WorkIntel.Contracts/`, `deploy/`).
-The Slack
+> (Postgres + gRPC service in Docker) is built and tested in isolation but
-> *listener* (incoming DMs, not outbound posts) and the desktop client's
+> the desktop client hasn't been wired to it yet.
+Slack DM listener and
-> rewire to the new task store come next.
+> email export are next.

 ## Architecture